 When it comes to an electric guitar, you can also use this method.
 But normally a pickguard is screwed to this type.
 And so if you want to install a guard to an instrument that has never had one, it is best to work this out with a luthier.

 The see-through guard will have all the same properties as a regular one.
-It will protect your guitar against scratches and damage from a pick or strumming hand while you play.
+It will protect your guitar body from a pick or the strumming hand while you play.

 The smoked effect is a favorite as it gives the guitar an older, vintage look to it.
-But overall, they are both a great way to customize yours without making any permanent changes!
+They are both a great way to customize yours without making any permanent changes!

 Do all Guitars Have a Pickguard?

 While most guitars come stock with a pickguard, there are some that do not.
-When a manufacturer decides not to put one on because of aesthetic design, they also make sure to apply a hard finish that can withstand pick impact.
+A manufacturer may decide not to put one on because of aesthetic design.
+They also make sure to apply a hard finish that can withstand pick impact.

 While you may need to hunt one down, they do exist and can be purchased if that is more your preference.

 How thick are Electric Guitar Pickguards?

 The pickguards found on an electric guitar are normally much thicker.
 Especially when compared to the ones found on an acoustic guitar.
 You will find that there are many plastic layers built up to get as thick as .100″ or one hundred thousand an inch.